nospamcalfee/RSSB/README.md

 BACKGROUND INFO

-Inspiration on why do a mechanical computer came from a friend of mine is a docent at the Computer History Museum in Mountain View, Ca. He gives a great demo on a Babbage Difference Engine II
+Inspiration on why do a mechanical computer came from a friend of mine who is a docent at the Computer History Museum in Mountain View, Ca. He gives a great demo on a Babbage Difference Engine II